-to the Community and a Year in Review provide an overview of patient stories, initiatives, progress updates on our Strategic Plan, and improvements in our delivery of patient care through contributions to the Thunder Bay Regional Health Sciences Foundation and in collaboration with the Thunder Bay Regional Research Institute.
-We are constantly exploring ways to improve accessibility within our Health Sciences Centre for people with disabilities.
+to the Community and a Year in Review provide an overview of patient stories, initiatives, progress updates on our Strategic Plan, and improvements in our delivery of patient care through contributions to the Thunder Bay Regional Health Sciences Foundation and in collaboration with the Thunder Bay Regional Health Research Institute.
+We are constantly exploring ways to improve accessibility within our Hospital for people with disabilities.
 Our Accessibility Advisory Team works actively during the year through meetings and internal audits to prepare our annual Accessibility Plan

 .
 The Plan evaluates the past year’s accomplishments as well as outlines the course of action for the upcoming year.
 Our Team utilizes both provincial standards and your comments, concerns and ideas to help shape the annual plan.
 We invite you to review the Accessibility Plan

 Thunder Bay Regional Health Sciences Centre (TBRHSC) values transparency and accountability to the public.
 TBRHSC has strived to find a balance of internal equity, external competitiveness and affordability.
 Appropriate compensation is a key element in attracting and retaining the kind of leaders needed in an Academic Health Sciences Centre with a regional mandate.
 TBRHSC has an existing policy in place for executive compensation to ensure standardized and appropriate compensation of its executives.
 TBRHSC's philosophy on compensation includes competitive positioning by targeting a range that is the average of 300 to 500 bed hospitals.
 In addition to the details of the executive team's contracts, TBRHSC also publicly posts a number of other hospital information lists, such as Expense Reports